What You’ll Learn

 A 325-gallon tank is in a similar size category and is designed for homes that require 100-200 gallons of propane usage a month.
 However, 500-gallon tanks are ideal for homes that are 2,500 to 4,500 square feet.

-These tanks are refilled at your home and are above or underground.
+These tanks are refilled at your home and can be either above-ground or underground.

 1,000-Gallon Tank